znxftw/rudim/README.md

 CLI - `dotnet run --project Rudim`

 Perft - `dotnet run -c Release --perft --project Rudim` (Currently run at fixed positions and depths, in future can be made configurable)

+## Contributing

+Feel free to raise a PR for one of the open issues on the repo - there are not many contributing guidelines in place yet, if contributing increases, this project can have some more strict guidelines.

+Some basic things to keep in mind when contributing
+- Run all tests and make sure they pass
+- Write test scenarios for any new logic you are adding or modify existing tests to cover logic you are modifiying
+- Run a tournament with the latest commit on master (usually 5+0, 200 games is what I do as a quick check).
+If there is a significant loss in ELO something might be wrong or can be improved.
+PRs would be merged only if ELO improvement >= 10 for a new feature.